vilmos/homebrew-apache/README.md

 Troubleshooting
 ---------------

-A common problem on OS X 10.8 Mountain Lion systems is an error about a missing *OSX10.8.xctoolchain* directory:
+A common problem on both OS X 10.8 Mountain Lion and 10.9 Mavericks systems is an error about a missing *OSX10.8.xctoolchain* or *OSX10.9.xctoolchain* directory:

 ```
 /usr/share/apr-1/build-1/libtool: line 4574: /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain/usr/bin/cc: No such file or directory